 Post-Conflict Memorialization in the Philippines: I am exploring the politics of memory in various post-conflict contexts, including the 2017 Marawi Siege and the shifting symbolism of the People Power shrine.

-Second World War Memory: My research continues to examine the fragmented and evolving memory of the Pacific War in the Philippines, with ongoing projects on the memoryscape of Los Baños and vernacular discourses surrounding the 1945 Battle of Manila.
+Second World War Memory: My research continues to examine the fragmented and evolving memory of the Pacific War in the Philippines, with ongoing projects on the 1945 Battle of Manila, the memoryscape of Los Baños, and vernacular discourses surrounding wartime commemoration.

 Heritage and Colonial Narratives

 This research area investigates the construction of heritage and its role in shaping colonial and post-colonial narratives.
 My work examines how historical figures and sites are leveraged to create specific, often politically charged, versions of the past.
-Ongoing projects include a critical examination of the modern construction of heritage, as explored in the in-progress work, “Manufacturing Colonial Nostalgia: Embellishing the Past through Heritage Translocation at Las Casas Filipinas de Acuzar”.
+Ongoing projects include a study of Intramuros and Corregidor as palimpsests of Philippine colonial memory, and a critical examination of heritage translocation at Las Casas Filipinas de Acuzar.